ben519/mltools/README.md

 - Speed up data preparation for feeding machine-learning models
 - Identify structure and patterns in a dataset
-- Evaluating the results of a machine-learning model
+- Evaluate the results of a machine-learning model

 Installation
 ------